Your Hygiene is in Your Hands

 • Use a clean towel to wipe and dry your hands (or air dry).

 If you do not have access to soap and running water, use a hand sanitizer.
-Hand sanitizers are not as effective as soaps but can be handy while travelling and in emergencies Always use an alcohol-based hand sanitizer with at least 60% alcohol content.
+Hand sanitizers are not as effective as soaps but can be handy while traveling and in emergencies Always use an alcohol-based hand sanitizer with at least 60% alcohol content.

 How to use a hand sanitizer?